wowemulation-dev/warcraft-rs/docs/architecture/cli-structure.md

 }
 ```

-## Current Installation
+## Installation

-The unified CLI can be built and used as follows:
+The CLI can be built and used as follows:

 ```bash
 # Build the CLI with default features (MPQ only)